In Long Island slayings, a wife nearby but apparently unknowing

 Ellerup attended Farmingdale High School and married briefly in her 20s and was divorced in the early 1990s in Queens.
 It was unclear whether she had a professional life outside the home.

-On Ellerup’s apparent Twitter account, which had not been active in a decade, she posted about her passion for comic book conventions, taking vacations and vented about cold weather.
+On Ellerup’s apparent Twitter account, which had not been active in a decade, she posted about her passion for comic book conventions, and taking vacations and vented about cold weather.
 Her handle, @ElvenMaiden, was an apparent reference to a video game.

 The Mustos, like other neighbors, called Heuermann’s family reclusive and enigmatic.
 On a tight-knit block, they did not socialize.
 Their unkempt house stood out almost as an extension of their nature.